 - Wearing light-colored clothing to make ticks easier to spot.

-Before going into an area where ticks may be present, people can apply insect repellents containing the following to skin and clothing:
+Before going into an area where ticks may be present, people can apply insect repellents containing

 - ethyl butyl acetylamino propionate

 Special considerations for children include:

 - avoiding the use of OLE and PMD before the age of 3 years

 - not using insect repellents before the age of 2 months

 - avoiding products containing more than 30% DEET